CogSci Mind Challenge

 Submission requirements

-• Submission of a video that is 5-minutes or less, answering the question “Why are there so many languages in the world?”
+• Submission of a video that is 5-minutes or less, answering the question “Why do our memories sometimes fade or fail?”

 • Video content should reflect the interdisciplinary nature of Cognitive Science (which spans Artificial Intelligence, Linguistics, Anthropology, Psychology, Education, Neuroscience, and Philosophy) and not be limited to a single discipline.